 Application and Recording Instructions for Students

-To apply, students must submit an online application and an audio recording with 3 to 5 minutes of playing.
+To apply, students must submit an online application and an audio recording or video with 3 to 5 minutes of playing.
 On your recording, we would like you to play 2 scales (chosen from the list below), as well as a piece of your choice.
 You may perform any music you wish – a movement or excerpt from a solo piece, sonata, or concerto, an etude, etc. You should consult with your private teacher or orchestra director for help in choosing the piece(s) you can play well.

 Scale Requirements: (choose 2)

 Perform scales as sixteenth notes at a minimum tempo of quarter note = 50.
 The tonic may be repeated in each octave.
 Perform arpeggios the same number of octaves as the corresponding scales, eighth note triplets at a minimum tempo of quarter note = 50.

 - Violin: C, G, D, A, B-flat major 3 octaves; F major 2 octaves; any melodic minor of the student’s choice 3 octaves.
 Slur scales 4 notes per bow and arpeggios 3 notes per bow.